gregorybork/AndroidStudio_MovementSpy/README.md

 # README

 This Android Studio Project detects movement from its previous location.
+This will detect nosey people looking at your phone while you are not around.

 ## Open the App